A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 If you're spending more money on a groupset, you'd expect it to outlast a cheaper option.
 Durability does improve with price, but our experience is that durability also plateaus at the second-tier options, and in some ways, actually starts to decline at the most expensive option.

 The more expensive technical components are built with greater precision, refinement and materials that lend themselves to greater longevity.
 This is apparent in derailleurs and shifters where the cheaper options will develop play and slop overtime, while the better parts often remain like new.

 Wear items, such as cassettes and chainrings, however, are often the reverse of this.
-Cheaper options are made of heavier, but more durable steels, while the more expensive versions are made with lighter, but softer aluminium and titanium metals.
+Cheaper options are made of heavier, but more durable steels, while the more expensive versions are sometimes made from lighter but softer aluminium or titanium alloys.